julioduarte2020/QCPython/README.md

 # QCPython
-Qaulity Control and data filling files in Python
+Quality Control and data filling files in Python